monmcguigan/book-of-examples/json/index.md

 # Goals of chapter
 I want to show a scale model of how you could JSON decoding (and encoding) in Roc.
-Doing so will demonstrate using ADTs for modelling your data, pattern matching, function reuse and how to build a small Codec libary.
+Doing so will demonstrate using tag unions for modelling your data, pattern matching, function reuse and how to build a small Codec libary.

 [This article](https://dev.to/matthewsj/you-could-have-designed-the-jsondecode-library-2d8) was a great help in thinking about how to teach people these concepts.